earthspay/earths-documentation/ko/development-and-api/client-api/auth-api.md

-# Waves Auth API
+# Earths Auth API

-If you want to authorize a user in your service by means of his Waves account, here's the solution.
-In general, you should redirect the user to the official Waves Client (https://beta.wavesplatform.com/ — to be changed later) with certain query parameters including some arbitrary data for him to sign.
+If you want to authorize a user in your service by means of his Earths account, here's the solution.
+In general, you should redirect the user to the official Earths Client (https://beta.earths.ga/ — to be changed later) with certain query parameters including some arbitrary data for him to sign.

 That might be needed in cases when you need to work with user personal data and to be sure that a given blockchain account belongs to that user.

 ## Process

-0. You add the Waves Auth widget to your site.
+0. You add the Earths Auth widget to your site.
-1. A user stumbles upon your site, and wants to log in using his Waves account.
+1. A user stumbles upon your site, and wants to log in using his Earths account.
-2. He clicks the widget button and gets redirected to the official Waves Client, along with some random data from the widget.
+2. He clicks the widget button and gets redirected to the official Earths Client, along with some random data from the widget.
 3. There, the user chooses whether to log in or to cancel that chain of actions.
 4. If he proceeds, the data will be signed with the user's private key.
 5. The user then gets redirected back to your site, along with the signature and user's public key.
 6. You check the validity of the signature against the data provided for that user.
 7. If all is correct, the user is now authenticated in your service.

-If the user interrupts the process, he stays on the Waves Client page.
+If the user interrupts the process, he stays on the Earths Client page.

 ## Details